AADad578/CS180/README.md

 ### MessageTester Class - Vincent Holloway

 This testing class tests every method in the Message Class by using the assertEquals() method in the testing of all methods except for testing the toEquals().
 The testing of this method used assertTrue() and assertFalse() while comparing different Messages to each other.
 When using the assertEquals() for every other method, an expected output was compared to the acutal output.

+## GUI Class - Vincent Holloway

+This class will handle the GUI and will be called by the Client class.
+It does not have a testing class at the moment because none of the methods are able to be tested automatically as they cause GUI changes.
+Currently, only the layout of the GUI has been created as the rest while be implemented in Phase 3.

 ## Database Class - Ankur Raghavan